bee-Michi/Hello-World-Mania/README.md

 ## List of languages:
 A:
 - Applescipt: AppleScript is a scripting language created by Apple Inc.
+- Arduino: Arduino (/ɑːrˈdwiːnoʊ/) is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
+Its hardware products are licensed under a CC-BY-SA license, while software is licensed under the GNU Lesser General Public License (LGPL) or the GNU General Public License (GPL), permitting the manufacture of Arduino boards and software distribution by anyone.
+Arduino boards are available commercially from the official website or through authorized distributors.
 - Assembly: In computer programming, assembly language (or assembler language),sometimes abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the instructions in the language and the architecture's machine code instructions.